Wolkberg Wilderness Area

 19.5km North West of center of Wolkberg Wilderness Area

 Zwakala River Retreat is situated on a privately owned farm in the beautiful Magoebaskloof Mountains, just north of Haenertsburg in the Limpopo Province.
 Our array of accommodation includes cosy self catering cottages, a guest house and a private camp sit

 22.0km North of center of Wolkberg Wilderness Area

-Boskiep 2 is a convenient stopover or holiday base, an affordable self-catering flat for business travellers, sales representatives, tourists, etc.
+Boskiep 2 provides self catering flat accommodation in Tzaneen, in the Limpopo province.
+(Sleeps 6).
+Boskiep 2 is a convenient stopover or holiday base, an affordable self catering flat for business travellers, sales representatives, tourists, parents wit

 Nearby Points Of Interest